willymcallister/willymcallister.github.io/_articles/diode-example.md

 ![LED diode curve with load line]({{ site.baseurl }}{% link i/diode5.svg %}){: .centered :}

-<p class="caption">Graphical solution to the resistor-LED circuit.
+Graphical solution to the resistor-LED circuit.
 The blue line is a plot of the diode equation for an LED.
 The green line is a plot of the resistor equation.
-The red point where the two graphs intersect is where the current in the diode and resistor are the same.</p>
+The red point where the two graphs intersect is where the current in the diode and resistor are the same.
+{: .caption :}

 We get a fairly accurate answer by reading the intersection point from the graph,